Sudden Oak Death

 Phytophthora ramorum on leaf

-Joseph Obrien, USDA FS
+Joseph Obrien, USDA Forest Service.

 Phytophthora ramorum lesions on tanoak